dotnet/AspNetCore.Docs/aspnet/conceptual-overview/understanding-aspnet5-apps.rst

 .. image:: understanding-aspnet5-apps/_static/solution-files.png

-The ``sdk`` property specifies the version of the DNX (.Net Execution Environment) that Visual Studio will use when opening the solution.
+The ``sdk`` property specifies the version of the .NET Core SDK that Visual Studio will use when opening the solution.
 It's set here, rather than in *project.json*, to avoid scenarios where different projects within a solution are targeting different versions of the SDK.
-For more information about DNX, see :doc:`/dnx/overview`.

 The wwwroot Folder
 ------------------